 Ultratech civilizations and societies differ from hitech societies largely in the degree of their interdependence with transapients and of course in the even higher degree of power and wealth they provide to members.

 Angelnet - Text by M. Alan Kazlev, with additions by John B and Stephen Inniss Any dense network of technology and artificial intelligences that establishes a very high degree of control over a region, generally with beneficial intent towards the inhabitants.
-The archetypical angelnet is under transapient control and makes heavy use of utility fog, and may cover an entire large hap or a planetary surface, atmosphere, and orbital space environment.
+The archetypical angelnet is under transapient sueprvision and makes heavy use of smart matter (such as) utility fog, and may cover an entire large hap or a planetary surface, atmosphere, and orbital space environment.
 Less pervasive or less sophisticated angelnets are also widely used.

 Dyson Ring Swarm - Text by M. Alan Kazlev A partial dyson swarm in which the component orbitals and other megastructures follow conventional orbits and form a ring, or Rings around the star around the star.